pigifyapp/pigify-core/README.md

 Please be advised that Pigify is still in its development stages and may not be suitable for use in a production environment.
 Utilizing Pigify carries potential risks and it is important to use it with caution.
 Proceed at your own risk.

-### Testnet address
+### Mainnet address

-This contract is running on the Görli testnet under this address:
+This contract is running on the BNB Smart Chain mainnet under this address:

-> 0x295008b77EE2Ada5C1Eb39E08352F2900a844742
+> 0xA9BbD56541eAB22A1E256ed47324A9051E965c0b

-This address is NOT the final address for Pigify.